androidilicious/IDS706-W2/README.md

 Due to the author's developing knowledge in Machine Learning algorithms, **Claude Sonnet 4.0** was used to generate relevant code snippets and provide guidance on best practices.
 All analysis, interpretations, and insights were reviewed and validated by the author.

-## 🤝 Contributing

-This is an educational project for Week 2 assignment.

 **Ready to dive deeper into credit risk analytics?
 Check out the full Jupyter notebook!** 🚀